realA10001986/Time-Circuits-Display/README.md

 If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" (without the quotation marks) into the empty text field, and clicking on "Save".
 The device will then copy all the default audio files from the SD to its internal flash file system.
 The SD can - and should - be removed afterwards.
 The keypad menu method is described [here](#how-to-install-the-default-audio-files).

 (Expert way: If you are familiar with the Arduino IDE (1.8), you could use "Tools"->"ESP32 Sketch Data Upload" to upload the sound files; you can use the files of the "data"-folder of this repo, or the extracted contents of "install/sound-pack.zip".
-Version 2.x of the IDE lacks that data upload menu item and/or plug-ins; in this case go the way described above.)
+Version 2.x of the IDE lacks that data upload menu item and/or plug-ins; in this case go the way described above, using an SD card.)

 ## Short summary of first steps